aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 Don’t forget you are always on our minds.

-Last update: Wed Apr  8 06:14:09 2026
+Last update: Thu Apr  9 06:12:51 2026

 ### Let's play! 🎮